looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 ### Add the Canvas to the Container

 With that, most our of setup is complete.
-We now have a camera, scene, and renderer. {{< link path="book/first-steps/first-scene/#add-canvas" title="If you recall from the last chapter" >}}, when we create the renderer a `<canvas>` element is also created and stored in `renderer.domElement`.
+We now have a camera, scene, and renderer.
+[If you recall from the last chapter]({{< relref "book/first-steps/first-scene#add-canvas" >}} "If you recall from the last chapter"), when we create the renderer a `<canvas>` element is also created and stored in `renderer.domElement`.
 The next step is to add this to the container.

 {{< code lang="js" linenos="" linenostart="14" hl_lines="19" caption="_**World.js**_: append the canvas to the container" >}}